If you are interested in volunteering, complete this application.

 - Bilingual volunteers are especially needed.

-- Pick up books on the hold shelf once a week at a Denver Public Library branch.
+- Pick up Read Aloud books at a Denver Public Library branch.

 - Prepare for storytimes by reading the books aloud before class time.

-- Visit and read to a class once a week for 13 weeks (fall semester) or 17 weeks (spring semester).
+- Read to a class once a week for 13 weeks (fall semester) or 17 weeks (spring semester).

 - Read and discuss the books with the children.